 Regulatory framework

-• This policy is the latest attempt to finalize a national water resources management policy with an integrated approach.
-The stated policies cover more than fresh water and their previous attempts did not take into account the impact of global climate change on Belize's water resources.
+This Policy is the latest attempt to finalize a national water resources management policy using an integrated approach.
+The policies spelt out cover more than just freshwater and its previous attempts did not give major consideration to the impact of Global Climate Change on the water resources of Belize.

-• This law concerns the management and conservation of Belize's water resources.
-Conservation measures also aim to prevent pollution of water resources.
+This Act concerns the management and conservation of water resources in Belize.
+Conservation measures also aim at prevention of pollution of water resources.

-• An Act to establish new provisions with respect to the supply and control of water and sewage services in Belize; to promote the conservation and proper use of water resources; to provide for the issuance of licenses to water supply companies; to provide for the transfer of the assets and liabilities of the Water and Sewer Authority to the company or companies authorized by the Public Utilities Commission; to repeal the Water and Sewerage Act, Chapter 185 of the Laws of Belize; and to provide for matters related or incidental thereto.
+An Act to make new provision with respect to the supply and control of water and sewerage services in Belize; to promote the conservation and proper use of water resources; to provide for the issue of licences to water supply companies; to provide for the vesting of the assets and liabilities of the Water and Sewerage Authority in the company or companies licensed by the Public Utilities Commission; to repeal the Water and Sewerage Act, Chapter 185 of the Laws of Belize; and to provide for matters connected therewith or incidental thereto.

-• The Law provides for the creation of an Authority, which will be called the Water and Sewerage Authority, as a legal entity.
+The Act provides for the establishment of an Authority, to be called the Water and Sewerage Authority, as a body corporate.

 Institutional Framework

-• Improve the lives of consumers by providing cost-effective and sustainable high-quality water and wastewater services in an environmentally and socially responsible manner, fostering employee excellence and providing a fair return to our shareholders.
+To improve the lives of consumers by delivering cost-effective and sustainable supply of high quality water and wastewater services, in an environmentally and socially responsible manner, promoting employee excellence and providing a fair return to our shareholders.

-• Climate Change and Water Management Unit: Develop a climate-resilient agricultural sector in Belize by delivering climate change adaptation and mitigation activities using sustainable practices and promoting climate-smart agricultural technologies Irrigation and Drainage Unit: Created with in order to promote drainage and irrigation technology among producers to improve crop water management, address the effects of climate change and increase overall crop productivity.
+Irrigation and drainage unit: was established in order to promote drainage and irrigation technology among producers for improved crop water management, cope with the effects of climate change and to increase overall crop productivity.

 Belize is very rich in surface and groundwater resources.
 However, total water resources cannot be assessed at present because existing data are limited, particularly with regard to groundwater availability.
 Surface water resources appear to be abundant throughout the country, except on the Vaca Plateau, where streams disappear into porous limestone.
 Northern rivers show meandering streams, while the south has smaller watersheds and flows more rapidly into the sea.
 The sum of quantified river discharges is 15 km3/year, occupying 59% of the territory.
 Water is mainly used for industrial processes.
 The total water abstraction of 95 million m3/year is insignificant compared to surface water resources.
 Per capita domestic water consumption is 240 to 280 liters per day in urban areas and 160 liters per day in rural areas.
 This is roughly equivalent to the amount consumed in industrialized countries.
 Of the total water used in urban areas, 70% is surface water.